vipulkumawat/IQ/Interview-Questions.md

-what are the new features of java8 what is predicate? what are functional interfaces? ex: predicate, what are the rules for writing functional interface? what is the structure of functional interface? can u give some inbuilt functional interfaces
+what are the new features of java8 what is predicate? what are functional interfaces? ex: predicate, consumer,producer what are the rules for writing functional interface? what is the structure of functional interface? can u give some inbuilt functional interfaces
 What is difference between ClassNotFoundException and NoClassDefFoundError